 The occupancy limit for studio apartments depends on local, state, and federal laws, including the Department of Housing and Urban Development’s (HUD) Fair Housing Act.
 The “Keating Memo” deems that “two people per bedroom” is where occupancy standards should start, with some exceptions and family protection.
 HUD regulations for apartment occupancy are currently not standard across all states.

 Need more space in your studio apartment?
 Extra Space Storage has convenient storage facilities throughout the nation that can help you get more room.
-Find a storage unit near you!
+Find affordable storage units near you!